winderai/bacalhau-landscape-analysis-benchmarks/installation/SPARK.md

 ## Pre-requisite

-Install Java 8 (if not already installed):
+Install Java 8 (if not already installed with Hadoop):

 ```bash
 sudo apt -y update
 sudo apt install -y openjdk-8-jdk-headless
 export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64/
 ```

+These instructions assume you've set up `/etc/hosts` (as described in the [Hadoop installation](./HADOOP.md)) and therefore you can reference you cluster nodes with `hadoop-master`, `hadoop-slave1`, and so on.
+If you're installing Spark without a prior Hadoop setup, please replace those host names with `Public IPv4 DNS` from AWS console (e.g., `ip-172-31-15-62.eu-central-1.compute.internal`).

 ## Download Spark